DevotedMC/Zeus/README.md

 - If the "reply_receive_player_request" packet is received and accepts the transfer, Zeus sends a "accept_transfer" packet to Alice

 5. Alice receives the "accept_transfer" packet and aggregates any leftover temporary states regarding the player that should be passed on and sends them to Zeus in a "transfer_player_data" packet.
+- If Alice receives neither an "accept_transfer", nor a "reject_transfer" within 15 seconds, the players connection is killed by Alice.

 6. Zeus receives the "transfer_player_data" packet and forwards it to Bob.

 7. Bob receives the "transfer_player_data" packet, loads all additional data regarding the player it needs from Zeus and sends a "ready_player_transfer" packet to Zeus once it is fully ready to accept the player

 8. Zeus receives the "ready_player_transfer" packet and sends a "transfer_player_bungee" containing the players UUID and Bobs name to all bungee servers.
+Additionally the players current server is set to Bob.

 9. The responsible bungee server switches the players connection to Bob